 - 7.4 We allow parents/carers to take photos at school events with the understanding that images of other children will not be shared or posted on social media sites without permission.
 All parent/carers sign a use of images form to agree to this. - 7.5 We will not allow images of students to be used on school websites, publicity, or press releases, without express permission from the parent/carer, and if we do obtain such permission, we will not identify individual children by name. - 7.6 The school cannot however be held accountable for photographs or video footage taken by parents/carers or members of the public at school functions. - 7.7 Photography will be used across the school as a tool to support assessment and to provide evidence of, and celebration of, curriculum coverage.
-However, staff will not use personal cameras or mobile phones to take photographs of children; all photographs will be taken on school cameras. - 7.8 Staff are not permitted to use their own mobile devices to take pictures of students in the school. - 7.9 Staff can bring their mobile devices into school but these must be shut away during student contact time unless agreed with the DSL, - 7.10 Visitors to the school must be reminded when signing in that they cannot have their mobile phones out whilst on the premises
+However, staff will not use personal cameras or mobile phones to take photographs of children; all photographs will be taken on school cameras. - 7.8 Staff are not permitted to use their own mobile devices to take pictures of students in the school. - 7.9 Staff can bring their mobile devices into school but these must be locked away during student contact time, unless with the agreement of the Head Teacher. - 7.10 Visitors to the school must be reminded when signing in that they cannot have their mobile phones out whilst on the premises the behaviour towards a child does not meet the threshold set out above.
+A low-level concern is any concern - no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt' - that an adult working in or on behalf of the school or college may have acted in a way that: